-In my honest opinion, it is by far the simplest way to grow a massive audience and to send out quick and timely updates on your latest affiliate promos, offers, and, of course, your latest blog post.
+Push notifications are by far the simplest way to grow a massive audience.
+You can use this technology to send quick and timely updates on your latest affiliate promos, offers, and, of course, your latest blog post.

 Check out this post to quickly learn how to set up push notifications on your blog.

-OK, so once you have those infrastructures set up correctly on your blog, you’re ready to start building your blog community.
+OK, so once you have those infrastructures set up correctly, you're ready to start building your blog community.

 Let's keep moving.

 How many times have you read somewhere that commenting on other blogs is a great way to get yourself and your blog noticed?

 Probably more times than you can remember, right?